AI in Music: Composition, Production, and Analysis

 • Introduction to Music Information Retrieval (MIR)

-• Beat Tracking and Tempo Recognition
+• Beat Tracking

 • Chord and Key Recognition

-• Chord Recognition with Deep Learning
+• Deep Learning for Chord Recognition

-• Assignment 3: Beat Detection and Chord Recognition with AI
+• Assignment 3: Chord Recognition with AI

 Lesson 4: MIR, Part 2: Recognizing and Extracting Musical Content with AI